 Additionally, in response to concerns related to climate change, companies in the fossil fuel sector may be exposed to increasing financial risks.
 For example, at COP26, the GFANZ announced that commitments from over 450 firms across 45 countries had resulted in over \$130 trillion in capital committed to net zero goals.
 The various sub-alliances of GFANZ generally require participants to set short-term, sector-specific targets to transition their financing, investing, and/or underwriting activities to net zero emissions by 2050.
 There is also a risk that financial institutions will be required to adopt policies that have the effect of reducing the funding provided to the fossil fuel sector.
 The Federal Reserve has joined the NGFS, a consortium of financial regulators focused on addressing climate-related risks in the financial sector, and, in November 2021, the Federal Reserve issued a statement in support of the efforts of the NGFS to identify key issues and potential solutions for the climate-related challenges most relevant to central banks and supervisory authorities.
 In September 2022, the Federal Reserve announced that six of the United States' largest banks will participate in a pilot climate scenario analysis exercise to enhance the ability of firms and supervisors to measure and manage climate-related financial risk.
-Participant instructions for this exercise were released in January 2023, and initial responses from the banks are due on July 31, 2023, with the exercise expected to be concluded at the end of 2023.
-While we cannot predict what polices may result from these development, production, transportation, and processing activities, or for us to obtain funding for growth projects, and consequently could both indirectly affect our ability to fund construction or other capital projects.
-Additionally, the Securities and Exchange Commission released a proposed rule that would require climate disclosures from registrants, which is expected to be finalized in early 2023.
-Although the final form and subs
+Participant instructions for this exercise were released in January 2023, and initial responses from the banks were due on July 31, 2023, with the exercise concluded at the end of 2023.
+While we cannot predict what polices may result from these developments, a material reduction in the capital available to the fossil fuel industry could make it more difficult to secure funding for exploration, development, production, transportation, and processing activities, or for us to obtain funding for growth projects, and consequently could both indirectly affect demand for our services and directly affect our ability to fund construction or other capital projects.
+Additionally, in 2023 the SEC released a proposed rule that would require climate disclosures from registrants.
+Similarly, California has recently enacted a set of laws that may require climate-related disclosures from companies "doing business in California" with certain total annual revenue amounts.
+For more information, see our regulatory disclosure titled "Air Emissions and Climate Change."
+Although the final form and substance of these requirements is not yet known, these rules and laws may result in additional costs to comply with any such disclosure requirements.